 Gone, before I could kiss her goodnight.

-And the doorbell keeps singing: too later, too late.
+And the doorbell keeps singing: too late, too late.

 Even the full moon is missing a bite.

 As “a Jew/ a generation after the Holocaust”, one who has, in Elie Wiesel’s phrase, “inherited its burden without its mystery”, the poet must grieve his losses at one remove from the cataclysmic events that branded the lives of his parents and grandparents.
 He is a survivor of survivors, a man of private sorrows.
 Humor is often a protective shield, as when he laments his beloved grandmother’s habit of refusing to buy green bananas: she’s “unwilling to make an investment in her future.”
 Yet he is also keenly aware that she, whose brother died when his “tank turned, unexpectedly, upside down in Germany,” is trying to protect him from the “intricate but historical patterns of sudden death.”
 Life breaks through all our protective barriers, anyway.
 “Life, my grandmother once explained to me, is not poetry.”